Alex & Eve: History

 Alex & Eve was originally a romantic-comedic stage play, written by Alex Lykos and premiered in 2006.
 It made its first appearance on 12 July 2006 at the Sidetrack Shed Theatre in Marrickville, Sydney, to a low audience number on opening weekend.
 The play performed for two weeks from Wednesday to Sunday, in the one hundred seat venue, and extended the run when audience numbers began to increase.
-Alex & Eve finished performing in 2008 at the 400-seat Factory Theatre in Enmore.
+The play finished performing in 2008 at the 400-seat Factory Theatre in Enmore.
 Due to the play's success, the play had three sequels; Alex & Eve: The Wedding, Alex & Eve: The Baby, and Alex & Eve: The Complete Story.
 Alex & Eve initially as a stage play, developed into a film in 2015.

 Stage play

 Alex & Eve stage play was written in 2004, taking approximately eight to twelve months to develop the script.
-The original stage play for Alex & Eve was directed by Michael Block, and rehearsals took approximately two months.
+The original stage play was directed by Michael Block, and rehearsals took approximately two months.